 It was at school that Decoteau’s affinity for sports was first noticed.
 He excelled in boxing, cricket, soccer, and baseball, but his career as a track-runner didn’t take off until he moved to Edmonton in 1909.
 He won several races including the Calgary Herald’s Christmas Day Road Race and the ten-mile race at Fort Saskatchewan (which he won for three consecutive years).
 Alex’s success landed him a spot on the Canadian Team at the 1912 Summer Olympic Games in Stockholm, Sweden.
 He finished in sixth place in the 5,000-metre race.

 In addition to his racing career, Decoteau proudly joined the Edmonton Police Department in 1911, making history by becoming the first Indigenous police officer in Canada.
 He was promoted to Sergeant in 1914 and became one of the first motorcycle policemen in Canada.
 However, it was not to last.
 After two years in the force Decoteau resigned and enlisted in the war effort.
 Inspired by his father’s legacy, Alex was motivated to establish himself as a reputable, fearless Cree warrior and the Great War offered him an opportunity to do that.
-He joined the 202nd Infantry Battalion and later moved to the 49th Edmonton Regiment.
+He joined the 202nd Battalion of the Canadian Expeditionary Force and later moved to the 49th Battalion, Canadian Expeditionary Force (Edmonton Regiment).

 Even while serving overseas, Decoteau never gave up on his racing career.
 In England, Alex continued to compete in — and win — races.
 King George V, attending a race in Salisbury, witnessed Decoteau win and awarded him with a gold pocket watch which Decoteau treasured.